 Applications take time and effort.
 But, we make it fair.
 Show us who you are, and unleash your personality.
 If you could be a successful Dentons lawyer, we want to hear all about it.

 Be sure to check application deadlines – this will help you to plan your application and make the most of the opportunity.
-Time matters.
 We recruit on a rolling basis, so get your application in as soon as you can to maximise your chance.

 We’ll be looking out for applicants who demonstrate a global outlook, drive and ambition, commercial awareness, collaboration, innovation and enthusiasm.

 Let’s get into the details of the process:

 Your route into Dentons starts with an online form.
 But, you’re much more than that.
 This is a chance for you to tell us about your education, work experience and extra-curricular activities.
 It’s the time to impress us.
 We will also ask you some long answer questions, to find out about your motivations, drive and attributes that you could bring.

 - Pay attention to the word count: it is there for a reason.
 If we give you 250 words, that’s how many words we believe you need to give us a detailed enough answer.

 - Attention to Detail: ask someone to proof read your application.
 When you’ve spent so much time on it, it can be easy to miss mistakes.